-TUO Cutlery started in 2016 and you will start hearing more from them.
-Tuo cutlery is focusing on making high-quality knives at an affordable price to the domestic, and professional kitchen.
-I got 2 Kiritsuke Knives from TUO Cutlery and I have tested them in a professional kitchen that specializes in Japanese and Asian fusion kitchen like Sushi.
+TUO Cutlery started in 2016, and you will start hearing more from them.
+Tuo cutlery is focusing on making high-quality knives at an affordable price for the domestic and professional kitchen.
+I got 2 Kiritsuke Knives from TUO Cutlery, and I have tested them in a professional kitchen specializing in Japanese and Asian fusion kitchens like Sushi.

 TUO Kiritsuke knife with imported Japanese AUS-10

-I have been testing a few AUS-10 from China lately and I’m impressed what an AUS-10 steel type delivers.
+I have been testing a few AUS-10 from China lately, and I’m impressed with what an AUS-10 steel type delivers.
 My latest review with AUS-10 steel was about the Keemake 8 inch chef’s knife from Sunnecko.
-The Kiritsuke Ring R Series from TUO shares the same strong features however the Kiritsuke felt sharper and the reason for that is because of the sharpening angle.
-AUS-10 simply performs just like VG10 steel but you can maintain it better.
+The Kiritsuke Ring R Series from TUO shares the same strong features; however, the Kiritsuke felt sharper, and the reason for that is because of the sharpening angle.
+AUS-10 performs just like VG10 steel, but you can maintain it better.
 Same rust resistance but just as brittle and prone to chipping.
-Sharpness and edge retention come with a price and therefore I can only recommend you to cut through boneless meat and vegetables.
+Sharpness and edge retention come with a price, and therefore I can only recommend you to cut through boneless meat and vegetables.

 The aesthetics of the Tuo Ring R Series

-The knife itself looks good and definitely better than the cheaper knives from Xinzuo.
-It got everything that I wanted, A nice look especially the handle.
-I was worried about the red/brown ring but it was surprisingly comfortable and it adds extra grip.
+It got everything that I wanted, A nice look, especially the handle.
+I was worried about the red/brown ring, but it was surprisingly comfortable, and it adds extra grip.
 The ring Series that I got did not look like the pictures.
 They edited the pictures or used a knife where the flames were a lot more visible.
 But that does not mean that the knife did not look good in real.
-But this will have an effect on the overall rating.
+But this will affect the overall rating.

 The first time I was using a G10 handle was from the Sunnecko / Keemake 8 inch Chef’s knife.
-I was directly sold since you don’t have to maintain it and it is a lot more hygienic than a wooden handle.
-I was worried about the handle at first but they gave it textures to prevent it from slipping and the added ring for extra grip works surprisingly very good.
-When it comes to my personal knife selection for work a G10 handle is pretty much a must-have for me.
+I was directly sold since you don’t have to maintain it, and it is a lot more hygienic than a wooden handle.
+I was worried about the handle at first, but they gave it textures to prevent it from slipping, and the added ring for extra grip works surprisingly very good.
+My personal knife selection for work a G10 handle is pretty much a must-have for me.